 The output of the finite-element analysis is often best presented by the system in graphical format on the CRT screen for easy visualization by the user, For example, in stress-strain analysis of an object, the output may be shown in the form of a deflected shape superimposed over the unstressed object.
 This is illustrated in Figure.
 Color graphics can also be used to accentuate the comparison before and after deflection of the object.
-This is illustrated in Figure for the same image as that shown in Figure.
+This is illustrated in Figure.
 If the finite-element analysis indicates behavior of the design which is undesirable, the designer can modify the shape and recompute the finite-element analysis for the revised design.